datvienhuynh/dogs-cats-prediction/README.md

 - DATASET_SIZE: Control the number of images pulled out from the directory dataset.
 Modify its value in range [100, 25000] based on the training and testing purpose
 - REGRESSION_DATASET: Setup dataset size for training Regression model.
 REGRESSION_DATASET <= DATASET_SIZE
 - UNLABELED_CHECK_SAMPLES: Setup the number of unlabeled images for manually checking.
 UNLABELED_CHECK_SAMPLES <= 25,000
 - EVALUATE_SAMPLES: Setup dataset size for evaluating activation functions/optimizers.
-EVALUATE_SAMPLES <= DATASET_SIZE
+EVALUATE_SAMPLES <= DATASET_SIZE.
+To generate the same results in the report, set EVALUATE_SAMPLES = 10,000 and DATASET_SIZE >= 10,000
 - IMG_HEIGHT, IMG_WIDTH: Setup the image resolution.
-50x50 - 100x100 is recommended, everything above 200x200 will result in a significant amount of training time or even kernel's death.
+50x50 - 100x100 is recommended, everything above 200x200 will result in a significant amount of training time or even kernel's death

 ### Process Train & Test Dataset
 Convert the TensorFlow datasets to a vector form of grayscale Tensor images and labels.

 - Use Dataset.map to create a dataset of Tensor (image, label) pairs.
-The label of each image is created based on its name such as 'dog.123.jpg' and 'cat.123.jpg'.
+The label of each image is created based on its name such as 'dog.123.jpg' and 'cat.123.jpg'
-- Convert and flattem images into vector forms to fit the Regression model.
+- Convert and flattem images into vector forms to fit the Regression model
-- Convert images to grayscale (1 dimension) and Numpy array to fit the CNN model.
+- Convert images to grayscale (1 dimension) and Numpy array to fit the CNN model
 - Convert labels to One Hot vectors 0: [1.
 0.]
 (Dog) and 1: [0.
 1.]
 (Cat)

 ### Build Logistic Regression Model